Courses for beginners

 How can I become a meat process worker?

-To become a meat process worker in Canberra, you may want to consider completing the Certificate III in Meat Processing (Food Services).
+To become a meat process worker in Canberra, you may want to consider completing the Certificate III in Meat Processing (General).
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Canberra?

-You can train to become a meat process worker by completing a qualification with Australian College of Training or Response Learning.
+You can train to become a meat process worker by completing a qualification with Skills Base Australia or Australian College of Training.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?

 There are several campuses within the Canberra area that provide meat process worker training.
-The closest campus is 236km away from the center of Canberra.
-You can also study a meat process worker course through traineeship learning.
+The closest campus is 228km away from the center of Canberra.
+You can also study a meat process worker course through online, traineeship learning.
 Find a course provider that best suits your study needs.

 Related occupations